mickfuzz/phd4/_posts/thesis_chapters/2025-3-2-Literature_review.md

 <!-- Indeed players may become very familiar with these GDPs as they build their literacy as players about what they like or dislike about game they play.  -->

+In the  work of Werner et al [-@werner2014using], game mechanics are seen as a higher end of a computational sophistication framework, due to skill needed to assemble the component elements.

 Werner and Denner built an ambitious assessment elements into a two year programme using Alice to make games.
 They built a software tool to quantify the levels of computational thinking, using a structure of thinking algorithmically [@werner_fairy_2012].
 The results - a limited use of standard CT concepts by students - led them to also investigate the use of students of game mechanics as well as more traditional CS constructions [@werner_children_2012].
 They began to identify use of design patterns and then combination of those patterns into large game mechanics.